7 Tips for Conquering the Whole30 Diet—And Why You Definitely Should

 4. Take a Closer Look at Nutrition Labels

 Sure, it’s easy to avoid the junk food aisle—but what’s eye-opening about Whole30 is the number of artificial–read: not Whole30 compliant–ingredients lurking in inconspicuous foods like processed meat.
 Spoiler alert: There are tons of added sugar hiding in your sliced ham.
-Print out this list before heading to the grocery store and carefully inspect your food for sneaky sugars like sucrose, dextrose and maltodextrin.
+Carefully inspect your food for sneaky sugars like sucrose, dextrose and maltodextrin.
 Unsure of an ingredient?
 Say hello to Google search.

 5. Give Yourself a Break